BryantGazcon/Intro-To-Ruby/Methods/notes.md

 => 560

 # The Call Stack
-- call stack helos ruby keep track of what method is executing as well as where execution should resume when it returns
+- call stack helps ruby keep track of what method is executing as well as where execution should resume when it returns